-Customer Satisfaction (CSAT)CSAT is short for Customer Satisfaction which a is a commonly used key performance indicator to tracks how satisfied customers are with your organisation’s products and/or services.
+CSAT (Customer Satisfaction) is a commonly used key performance indicator to tracks how satisfied customers are with your organisation’s products and/or services.
 You should measure customer satisfaction after each interaction with a customer service agent.
 These ratings can be measured over time to analyse how certain agents or teams are performing.

 CES is a single-item metric that measures how much effort a customer has to exert to get an issue resolved, a request fulfilled, a product purchased/returned or a question answered.
 The idea is that the customer will be more loyal to brands that are easier to do business with.
 By focusing on reducing customer effort, you’ll create a better experience for your customer.

-Net Promoter Score (NPS)NPS stands for Net Promoter Score which is a metric used in customer experience programs.
+NPS stands for Net Promoter Score which is a metric used in customer experience programs.
 It’s often held up as the gold standard customer experience metric.
 NPS scores are measured with a single question survey and reported with a number from 0-100, a higher score is desirable.
 Customers are bucketed into promoters (score of 9 or 10), passive (score of 8 or 9), and detractors (score of 0-6).
 This will allow you to gain a bigger picture of loyalty.

 Many customers voice both their frustrations and praises on social media, yet few brands embrace it and respond back.
 This creates a frustrating, one-way experience for the consumer.
 By tracking social media metrics, you not only know when to respond to a customer, but understand the types of questions that are being asked, so you can put better systems in place to address those issues.